Students with Disabilities

 students with diverse ethnic backgrounds, and students with

-A list of scholarships
+Mobility International offers a list of scholarships

 that can be used towards international exchange.
 People with disabilities can apply for any scholarships if they meet